fyookball/ChainBet/DICE_ROLL.md

 ## Guessing the Outcome

 Although the "result of a dice roll" is already an abstraction derived from large secret numbers, it is fun for players to guess their lucky numbers.
 It is therefore valuable to include a way for Bob to choose the number he wants.
 This is done with the "guess" field in the payload, and needs to be implemented in the script, with an IF-ELSE path.
-If the guess matches the remainder, the participant taking odds wins the bet, otherwise he/she loses.
+If the guess matches the remainder (plus one), the participant taking odds wins the bet, otherwise he/she loses.

 ## Authors: